Sunday, February 1, 2026

 In the end, the "secret" history starts re-emerging into our own, with the discovery of golems at Carthage.
 The Wild Machines' motivation was to keep humans from redeveloping their miracle-working talent.
 Could it be said that the scientists of the nineteenth and twentieth centuries presaged this?
 But I don't think so - the miracle-working is a much more direct ability to bend reality.

-As a curiosity, the god-king of blogging Andrew Sullivan started a discussion about movie scripts and novels today avoiding showing or discussing communication technology.
+As a curiosity, the god-king of blogging Andrew Sullivan once pointed out how movie scripts and novels today tend to avoid showing or discussing communication technology.
 There are lots of movies up until the 1990s where the plot hinges on not being able to get to a phone to talk to somebody, and of course these are all now dated; possibly writers are consciously avoiding this.
-It's not plot critical, but reading this 1999 book in 2024, it sticks out that the characters in the framing device portion of the novel are having trouble finding a computer to send email.
+It's not plot-critical, but reading this 1999 book in 2024, it sticks out that the characters in the framing device portion of the novel are having trouble finding a computer to send email.

 The Bad

 The second reason I stopped when I did is that there was a shift in Ash's character around the time she met the Faris, her nemesis-twin.
 Up until then, I quite liked her - she had come from horrible beginnings and suffered life's unfair slings and arrows, and did the best she could for herself and the people around her with her resilience and her sharp mind.
 She even had her ways of standing against the gross sexism all around her, for example by choosing to actually enjoy sex with her politically expedient husband (a fact he was obviously uncomfortable with.)
-Then she meets the Faris, and becames this new shouting, scattered, two-minded character often just wandering among events as a passenger rather than driving them.
-Could this kind of destabilization not be the effect of meeting a more successful, attractive (unscarred in this case) version of yourself?
+Then she meets the Faris, and becames this new shouting, split-minded character often just wandering among events as a passenger rather than driving them.
+Could this kind of destabilization not be the effect of meeting a more successful, attractive (physically un-scarred in this case) version of yourself?
 Fair enough, and it's true that the more I thought about this change in her character, the less I disliked it - in the abstract.
-But that's the benefit of distance from it - while you're reading, it's not abstract.
+But that's the benefit of distance from it - while you're reading, it's not abstract, and it quickly became irritating.

 The novel suffers from a difficulty shared by any novel purporting to be a historical text: the style of modern English fiction isn't even two centuries old.
 You're therefore either left with the choice of writing something basically unreadable to a modern audience but that's similar to what might have been produced at the time, or something readable and anachronistic.
 It's hard to suspend disbelief for this reason.
-To her credit, Gentle does mention that medieval artists writers did not think it was strange to put characters from ancient Greece into modern clothing or situations, because they did not have the same idea of progress that we've developed during the industrial age.
+To her credit, Gentle does mention that medieval artists and writers did not think it was strange to put characters from ancient Greece into modern clothing or situations, because they did not have the same idea of progress that we've developed during the industrial age - to them, they assumed everyone would have thought and acted and dressed the same a thousand years ago.
 I think she was winking at the reader that she knows by putting it into this style she's doing the same thing.
 That said, I submit that most anachronisms are not intentional on the writer or artist's part, but merely out of ignorance.
-It didn't occur to Da Vinci that the clothes the apostles wore were different then Italian merchants during the Renaissance.
-It didn't occur to Shakespeare as he was writing Julius Caesar that there were no paper books or pockets in Rome.
+It just didn't occur to Da Vinci that the clothes the apostles wore were different than Italian merchants during the Renaissance.
+It just didn't occur to Shakespeare as he was writing Julius Caesar that there were no paper books or pockets in Rome.
 It's simply a mistake, understandable given the knowledge available to them at the time.

 This is possibly the most imaginative alternate history novel I've ever read, so much so that I'm not even sure that's the right genre.
 In the end, I'm glad I read it but also glad I skimmed it.